How does Google Analytics work? Beginner's Guide

 MonsterInsights Traffic Reports dropdown

-The next report you can view in the MonsterInsights dashboard is the Publishers Report.
-There you’ll find your top landing pages, top outbound links, top affiliate links, top download links, demographics, scroll depth, and interest categories in this report.
+The next report section you can view in the MonsterInsights dashboard is the Publishers section.
+There, you’ll find your top landing pages, top outbound links, top affiliate links, top download links, demographics, scroll depth, top countries and regions, all of your top most-visited pages with extra details, and interest categories in these reports.

 Search Console Report